-Reaganomics (a portmanteau of "Reagan" and "economics," coined by radio broadcaster Paul Harvey) is a term that has been used to both describe and decry free market advocacy economic policies of U.S. President Ronald Reagan, who served from 1981 to 1989 and economic policies perceived as similar.
-A term parallel in use and import is Thatcherism, which refers to the economic philosophy of British Prime Minister Margaret Thatcher (1979–1990), who was Reagan's contemporary.
+A portmanteau of “Reagan” and “economics,” coined by radio broadcaster Paul Harvey.
+It is a term that has been used to both describe and decry free market advocacy economic policies of U.S. President Ronald Reagan.
+Reagan served as President from 1981 to 1989.
+A term, parallel in use, is Thatcherism, which refers to the economic philosophy of British Prime Minister Margaret Thatcher (1979–1990), who was Reagan’s contemporary.
 Reaganomics is most closely associated with neoliberal economic thought.

 Trickle-down Economics (1981)

 “” and “trickle-down theory,” in political rhetoric, are characterizations by opponents of the policy of lowering taxes on high incomes and business activity.

 Proponents of these policies claim they will promote new investment and economic growth.
 Thereby indirectly benefiting people who do not directly pay the taxes.
 Opponents characterize this as a claim that the people who would otherwise pay the tax will distribute their benefit to less wealthy individuals.
 So that a fraction will reach the general population and stimulate the economy.
 Proponents of the policies generally do not use the terms “trickle-down economics” themselves.

 Today “trickle-down economics” is most closely identified with the economic policies of the Ronald Reagan administration, known as Reaganomics or supply-side economics.